danieljbnz/homebridge-homeqtt-alarm/README.md

 You need to link your Keyfob to both your Sonoff RF Bridge and the Siren.
 - Once linked to the RF Bridge you will be able to receive MQTT codes on the same topic [as other sensors] when you press a button, allowing you to arm and disarm from the keyfob.
-    - To program link the remote to the RF Bridge publish the value `2` to `cmnd/rfbridge/rfkeyX` (replace X with a value from 1-4) then press the button on the remote you wish to link (e.g. Away Arm or SOS etc).
+    - To link the remote to the RF Bridge publish the value `2` to `cmnd/rfbridge/rfkeyX` (replace X with a value from 1-4) then press the button on the remote you wish to link (e.g. Away Arm or SOS etc).
 - Once linked to the siren you will also be able to set and unset the siren from either the keyfob or Homekit.

 Note: NFC Tag Support (arm/disarm the without using the Home app) is not a feature of this plugin but can natively be activated through iOS Shortcuts. <sup>**</sup>